sca-secretary/sca-handbook/05_history/05-03_agm-history.md

     - Paradise Ridge Winery
 - Friday:
   - First-time Attendee Meet & Greet
-  - Plenary Address: Where all the women are “girls,” all the references are “too old,” and all the vocabulary is “too specialized”: Building Bridges between Students and Archives, Dr. Michelle Jolly, Professor of History at Sacramento State University
+  - Plenary Address: _Where all the women are “girls,” all the references are “too old,” and all the vocabulary is “too specialized”: Building Bridges between Students and Archives_, Dr. Michelle Jolly, Professor of History at Sacramento State University
   - Sessions
     - The Culture and Heritage of Cultural Heritage Institutions: Institutional Archivists in Conversation
     - So Much in the Mix: Challenges and New Directions in Archival Preservation